deeheber/Danielle-s-Blog/src/content/blog/playdate-review.md

 ## Side story

 Panic holds a special place in my heart.
 Back when I recently relocated to Portland, OR I was looking to get out of my current company and saw that they had an open customer support role.
 I was currently working in customer support, but moonlighting by taking night/weekend classes at a local code school to switch into being a software engineer.
 I went into their office and did the full interview round (including an interview with their CEO, Cabel Sasser).
-The next day I received the nicest rejection email from Cabel stating that they really liked me, but think that I would be better suited to becoming a software engineer that I should continue on that path.
+The next day I received the nicest rejection email from Cabel stating that they really liked me, but think that I would be better suited to becoming a software engineer and recommended that I continue down that path.

-Anyway would highly recommend the Playdate and anything that Panic creates, because I know it will be high quality in terms of the aesthetics and story telling.
+Anyway I highly recommend the Playdate and anything that Panic creates, because I know it will be high quality in terms of the aesthetics and story telling.
 <br />
 <br />